fureter/contra_props_60mm_template/README.md

 ./Allrun will also fail at decomposePar if cellLevel and pointLevel are not deleted from the 0 folder after the merging of the meshes. ./Allrun will attempt to delete the files from the 0 folder, but could also be blocked by permissions.

-If the mpirun command fails, check the logs for setFields and decomposePar and verify that they ran properlly.
-If they did not then rerun each application after remedying the issue, and mpirun should execute properlly afterwards.
+If the mpirun command fails, check the logs for setFields and decomposePar and verify that they ran properly.
+If they did not then rerun each application after remedying the issue, and mpirun should execute properly afterwards.

 **[Notes]:**